-I picked up the movie Flatliners (1990) because a friend mentioned that its theme aligns with that of my own screenplay, “Melissa”.
+I choose to watch the movie Flatliners (1990), director Joel Schumacher because a friend mentioned that its theme aligns with my screenplay, Melissa.

-There is a strong spiritual statement in the story’s conclusion – “Everything you did matters”.
+In conclusion, there is a strong spiritual statement in the movie – “Everything you did matters”.

 Like!!
 Thank you for publishing this awesome article.

 Great to hear!